yetanotherco/yet-another-bridge/contracts/README.md

 ### Upgrading YABTransfer (on Ethereum)

-After deploying the `YABTransfer` contract, you can perform upgrades to it.
+After deploying the `YABTransfer` contract, you can perform [upgrades](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable) to it.
+As mentioned previously, this is done via a [ERC1967 Proxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#ERC1967Proxy).
+So, to upgrade YABTransfer, another smart contract must be deployed, and the address stored inside the Proxy must be changed.

 To do this you must:

 1. Configure the `contracts/solidity/.env` file.